The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of the "Repeater" element will be shown for every record in the collection.

-Now, when you have the header of the table and Repeater inserted, it is time to fill it with data.
+Now that you have inserted the table header and Repeater, it is time to fill them with data.

 The table should look like this.